anhkieet/react-native-medallia-demo-app/README.md

 - #### Removing `use_frameworks! :linkage => :static`

 The source code is compilable if we remove this line.
-But we couldn't remove it because the Firebase installation requires this config to be enabled
+But we;re not abel to remove it, because the Firebase installation requires this config to be enabled

 <img width="816" alt="Screen Shot 2023-08-22 at 08 54 00" src="https://github.com/anhkieet/react-native-medallia-demo-app/assets/11927500/a6a10f8e-62b0-4d69-a320-808eec306a00">
 https://rnfirebase.io/#altering-cocoapods-to-use-frameworks